 Our customer-centric approach is at the core of everything we do, ensuring all the farmers that choose us as their equipment partner save time and money while making the best decisions for their needs.
 Contact us today by calling 01926 640637, sending an email to email@example.com, or by using the form on our website.
 Discover the ways we can help - you won’t regret it!

-C/W TG Bar, very good condition, auto reset legs, good discs and packer.
+Year 2010, Comes with ST-Bar, good condition, good discs and packer.

 To protect the legs of a cultivator or plough from damage, many machines will have shear bolts.
 These bolts pass through the leg and frame of the machine and are designed to snap when the legs come in contact with a rock or other unmoving object.
 The idea behind this is to save the frame and leg from bending, using an incorrect shear bolt and result in the bolt not shearing and expensive damage occurring to the machine.